-“Certain books never live up to their memorable titles.
+Certain books never live up to their memorable titles.
 Others do, but not in the way their authors might have anticipated.
-Julien Benda’s The Treason of the Intellectuals, an essential intervention in twentieth century debates about intellectual responsibility, is the second sort of book.
+Julien Benda’s Treason of the Intellectuals, an essential intervention in twentieth-century debates about intellectual responsibility, is the second sort of book.
 Cast into the agitated waters of European politics between the two world wars, it still floats ashore every decade or so, attracting readers with its stirring call to the independent life of the mind, free from the lures of power and authority.
 It is essential reading.

 Ever since the book’s publication in 1927 its argument has been taken up by writers of very different political stripes in very different historical circumstances.
 In the 1930s, communist intellectuals denounced their fascist counterparts as traitors to the truth; liberals levied the same charge against communists and fellow travelers during the Cold War, only to find themselves then put in the dock by progressives and neoconservatives and now populists.
 Treason is one of those books that serve both as a lens for discerning the present and a mirror reflecting the image of those who appeal to it.
 This welcome new edition of the work offers an opportunity to look without and within with fresher eyes.–MARK LILLA

-from the book’s Foreword
+From the book’s Introduction.

-In an era when intellectual and artistic life is increasingly being distorted by political dogmatism, Julian Benda’s The Treason of the Intellectuals is a classic that speaks with a new and extraordinary urgency.
+In an era when intellectual and artistic life is increasingly being distorted by political dogmatism, Julian Benda’s Treason of the Intellectuals is a classic that speaks with a new and extraordinary urgency.
 Benda’s essay, published by ERIS in a new translation by David Broder, offers an incisive account of interwar Europe that ranges from the influence of Friedrich Nietzsche and Georges Sorel to the activities of Charles Maurras and Benito Mussolini.
 It also serves, however, as a remarkably timely warning against the seduction of modern intellectuals by tribal loyalties and antipathies.

 Rather than detaching themselves from communal ties as their forebears had done, Benda argues that twentieth-century European intellectuals willingly subordinated the disinterested pursuit of truth to the servicing of group interests (particularly the interests of their own nations and social classes).
 Partisan agendas had a corrosive effect not only on moral and political philosophy, but also on the writing of history and fiction.
-With its penetrating analyses of nationalism and of the tensions between group identity and intellectual freedom, The Treason of the Intellectuals is as necessary a book in the twenty-first century as it was in the twentieth.
+With its penetrating analyses of nationalism and of the tensions between group identity and intellectual freedom, Treason of the Intellectuals is as necessary a book in the twenty-first century as it was in the twentieth.